ZHISHANN/TemperatureAndLightIntensitySensor/README.md

 | 14 | 8-bit data pins | D7 |
 | 15 | Backlight VCC (5V) | LED+ |
 | 16 | Backlight Ground (0V) | LED- |
-- The data pin was connected to the microcontroller
+- The data pin was connected to the microcontroller to send data from microcontroller to LCD.
 - Data can transfer in 4-bit mode or 8-bit mode, if 4-bit mode was choosen D0 - D3 was not in used, while in 8-bit mode all the pin D0 - D7 are used.
+- In pin 3, to adjust the contrast of LCD, a potentiameter was used.
+The output of the poteantiameter was connected t this pin.
+To make the LCD display more clear, can tune the potentiameter to more negative side(Ground).

 ## Setup in CubeMX
 ![alt text](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/cubemx_config.JPG)
 ![alt text](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/GPIO%20pin.JPG)
 - Configure 2 analog pin(1 for temperature sensor, 1 for light intensity sensor)(can choose any pin that have ADC configuration)
-- Configure 8 output pin for data
+- Configure 8 output pin for data, this is to output the data from microcontroller to LCD.
-- Configure 3 output pin for register select, read/write and enable
+- Configure 3 output pin for register select, read/write and enable.
 - Configure the pin of data to OUTPUT OPEN DRAIN mode, others as OUTPUT PUSH PULL mode

 ## Setup in LCD